-You might be wondering if it's advantageous to use CSS selectors or XPath ID's for element selection, but this mainly depends on the context in which they're being used!
-Both are powerful tools used to access web elements and have access to the entire DOM of a site, so objectively none of the two is "better".
-However, some things are easier to express with CSS selectors and others are easier to express with XPath ID's.
+You might be wondering if it's advantageous to use CSS selectors or XPath expressions for element selection, but this mainly depends on the context in which they're being used!
+Both are powerful tools used to access web elements and have access to the entire DOM of a site, so objectively none of the two is "better."
+However, some things are easier to express with CSS selectors and others are easier to express with XPath expressions.

 - Usually faster than XPath

-- Easier to learn/understand syntax - they are more readable
+- Easier to learn/understand syntax.
+In other words, they are more readable.

 - Heavily used in development (JQuery is heavily reliant on CSS)

 - Generally, CSS selectors can do almost everything an XPath ID can do

 - If you are targeting an element in a shadow DOM.
 (Elements within a shadow DOM cannot be targeted with XPath.)

 CSS, which stands for Cascading Style Sheets, is a language that is used for describing the presentation details of a document that is written in markup language such as XML or HTML.
 It describes how HTML elements are displayed on screen.
 CSS aids in the design, layout and variations in display for different devices and screen sizes.
 You can read more about this here.